The Missing Cross to Purity

 And it is a shame and a sadness both, and it grieves the upright and watchful,

-that wait upon the Lord, to see such things;
+who wait upon the Lord, to see such things;

 and to meet together to wait upon him, and to have fellowship in his spirit,